jschaf/jsc/posts/2025/bitmaps-chart-path-to-queen-bee.md

 +++
-slug = "bitmaps-reveal-queen-bee"
+slug = "bitmaps-chart-path-to-queen-bee"
 date = 2025-03-21
 visibility = "published"
 +++

-# Bitmaps reveal the Queen Bee
+# Bitmaps chart path to Queen Bee

 I fell into the Wordle craze a few years after everyone else.
-After indulging in Wordle for several months , I shifted my focus to the NYT [Spelling Bee].
+After indulging in Wordle for several months, I shifted my focus to the NYT [Spelling Bee].
 What better way to enjoy the Spelling Bee than solving it programmatically?
 Any excuse to play with bitmaps is fine by me.

-:embed: {name='bitmaps-reveal-queen-bee.html'}
+:embed: {name='bitmaps-chart-path-to-queen-bee.html'}

 [Spelling Bee]: https://www.nytimes.com/puzzles/spelling-bee